Pacific Southwest, Region 9: Superfund

 For the southern part of the site, the remedy consists of extraction and treatment of contaminated Subunit A groundwater and Subunit B/C groundwater, and soil vapor extraction for contaminated soils.
 The Subunit A groundwater remedial action requires a pump and treat system using air stripping to remove volatile organic compounds (VOCs) from the groundwater.
 The Subunit B/C groundwater remedial action requires two separate pump and treat systems using liquid granular activated carbon to remove VOCs from the groundwater.
 With respect to VOC soil contamination at the southern portion of the PGA site, the ROD selected a soil vapor extraction (SVE) system with emission controls.
 ESD #3 added two additional technologies.
 Air sparging is used in conjunction with the SVE system to enhance cleanup of the Subunit A groundwater.
 This results in an estimated cost savings of approximately $900 per pound of VOCs removed.
 Advanced Affinity Chromatography uses a treated resin to remove chromium from the Subunit A groundwater at a well with elevated levels of chromium.

-The remedial action selected for the northern half of the site is similar to that chosen for the south and includes a Subunit A groundwater remedy, a Subunit C groundwater remedy, and a soil remedy.
-The groundwater remedy consists of a network of groundwater extraction and groundwater injection wells.
-A total of 10 groundwater extraction wells pump approximately 2200 gallons per minute to contain and restore the contaminated aquifer.
-The extracted water is treated at four ground water treatment facilities.
-One of the four facilities uses air stripping to remove VOCs and the treated water is either re-injected into Subunit A at the former Unidynamics facility or used for irrigation.
-The other three facilities utilize Liquid-phase Granulated Activated Carbon (GAC) to remove the VOCs and the treated water is either re-injected, discharged to the Roosevelt Irrigation District (RID) canal for use as irrigation water, utilized in construction to suppress dust or is delivered to one of the local golf courses for turf irrigation.
+The remedial action selected for the northern half (PGAN) of the site is similar to that chosen for the south (PGAS) and includes a Subunit A groundwater remedy, a Subunit C groundwater remedy, and a soil remedy.
+The groundwater remedy consists of a network of fifteen groundwater extraction wells (11 in Subunit A, 1 in Subunit B, 3 in Subunit C) and fifteen groundwater injection wells designed to contain the plume and restore the contaminated aquifer.
+The extracted water is treated at five ground water treatment facilities.
+One of the five facilities uses air stripping to remove VOCs and the treated water is either re-injected into Subunit A at the former Unidynamics facility or used for irrigation.
+The other four facilities utilize Liquid-phase Granulated Activated Carbon (GAC) to remove the VOCs and the treated water is either re-injected, discharged to the Roosevelt Irrigation District (RID) canal for use as irrigation water, utilized in construction to suppress dust or is delivered to one of the local golf courses for turf irrigation.
 In 2008, two additional systems were added for treatment of groundwater in the Northeast Section of the plume.
 This water is being used for irrigation, or being re-injected back into the aquifer.
+In 2011, an additional treatment system was added for treatment of groundwater in the Northwest Section of the plume and that water is being re-injected back into the aquifer.

-The soil remedy consists of a SVE system with thermal oxidation and wet scrubbing air emission controls in the source area at Unidynamics.
+The soil remedy consists of a SVE system with air emission controls in the source area at Unidynamics.
 The ROD identifies the source area, or “target area,” as that area where VOCs were detected in soil samples and the area where soil gas samples exhibited VOCs greater than 1 microgram per liter.
 The ROD provides that this area may be expanded or reduced, as necessary, to include removal of 99 percent of the contaminants.
 In addition, the ROD states that excavation and treatment may be required to remove residual contamination where soil vapor extraction is not effective.
 The SVE treatment system for the PGA-North area was in operation from 1994-October 1998 on a periodic basis.
 In October 1998, the SVE system was turned off to evaluate the need for continued soil vapor extraction at PGA North.
+The SVE system was restarted in 2004 and has removed more than 2100 pounds of TCE through June 2016.

 Approximately 4,000 cubic yards of chromium contaminated soils have been removed to date.